|Artillery and Armoured Fighting Vehicles preserved in New England 5: Rhode Island

 Four 10-inch Siege Mortars Model 1861.
 Two originally flanked the entrance at each end of the armory.
 (Removed ca. 2003 and in storage by State of Rhode Island).
 Cranston Street Armory, on the corner of Cranston and Dexter Streets.

-Two Model 1829 32-pounder siege and garrison guns, rifled by the James method (64-pdr James rifles).
-The one in the foreground is on a siege carriage.
-The one behind is on an iron, front pintle, barbette carriage.
-(Library of Congress Photo)
+Two Model 1829 32-pounder Modle 1829 James Rifles.
+The one in the foreground is mounted on a siege carriage, and the one beyond it is mounted on an iron front pintle barbette carriage.

 Cast-iron smoothbore muzzle-loading Gun, embedded muzzle down in the sidewalk, Revolutionary War era, No. 2 of 2.
 Benefit Street Arsenal.